zijinshanren/na_nbt/README.md

 A high-performance NBT (Named Binary Tag) library for Rust with full mutation support and serde integration. see [documentation](https://docs.rs/na_nbt) for more details.

 > ⚠️ **Note:** This crate is under active development.
-Version 0.2.0 will come within days.
-APIs will change.
+APIs may change between versions.
 > Issues and contributions are welcome!

 ## Features